 Interviews with the teacher and students offer perspectives on the value of using virtual worlds in the classroom .
 About the videoDownload video (Right-click or option-click) The diversity of the 21st-century classroom creates numerous challenges for teachers who may not have known the same diversity themselves as students.
 Among these, teachers must balance the requirements of high-stakes accountability while meeting the needs of diverse students within their classroom.
 The 26th Annual Report to Congress on IDEA reported that approximately ninety-six percent of general education teachers have students in their classroom with learning disabilities.

 We'd then look up the dictionary definitions and copy those down.
 For homework, we'd re-write each word seven times.
 Good, now you know it.
 Test on Friday and never for those 25 words to be seen again.
 Poof.
 Copying definitions from the dictionary we would probably all agree is not an effective way to learn vocabulary.
 The truth is, and the research shows, students need multiple and various exposures to a word before they fully understand that word and can apply it.

 It’s a powerful combination if done properly.
+That’s why this new-ish term is, as stated just a few sentences ago, such an overused term.
 PBLU - Project Based Learning resource for Educators.
 PBLU is a site I just found that is a new online social network of educators who use Project Based Learning in their classrooms.